|The Frankfurt-Tipp rating:|

 |Genre:||Children's film, Animation, Comedy|

-The 18th Birthday was supposed to be a very happy day for Princess Rose.
-As soon as she is of age, a dark curse falls from her, with which she was once occupied by the nasty ice fairy Dellamorta.
-She just needs to make sure she doesn't hurt herself on a sharp object until midnight.
-No wonder that the king does everything in his power to ensure that this day ends without his beloved rose falling victim to the curse.
-But Dellamorta still has a bad ace up her sleeve.
-And indeed their curse becomes reality and the whole Fantabularasa Castle falls into a 100-year deep sleep.
+Princess Rose's 18th birthday was supposed to be a day of great joy.
+Because once she comes of age, a dark curse that was once placed on her by the nasty ice fairy Dellamorta will fall off of her.
+All she has to do is make sure she doesn't hurt herself on a sharp object before midnight.
+It's no wonder that the king is doing everything in his power to ensure that this day will also end without his beloved Rose falling victim to the curse after all.
+But Dellamorta still has an evil ace up her sleeve.
+And indeed, her curse becomes reality and the entire castle of Fantabularasa falls into a 100-year deep sleep.
 The whole castle?
-No: the seven dwarves Bubi, Cooky, Sunny, Speedy, Tschakko, Ralfie and Cloudy barely escape the spell, which is triggered by an accident of Bubi.
-To make up for this, the 7 dwarves want to save the princess and the other inhabitants of the castle.
-But they don't just have to find Rose's true love and bring it to the castle.
-You must also escape the attacks of Dellamorta.
-And at least she has a dragon with which she fights against the seven little heroes…
+No: the seven dwarves Bubi, Cooky, Sunny, Speedy, Tschakko, Ralfie and Cloudy barely escape the spell, which is triggered by a mishap of Bubi.
+To make amends, the 7 dwarfs set out to save the princess and the rest of the castle's inhabitants.
+But to do so, they must not only find Rose's true love and bring her into the castle.
+They must also escape the attacks of Dellamorta.
+And she has a dragon to do battle with the seven little heroes, after all.